A manifestation of order and beauty in nature is called symmetry.

 Atoms can combine to form molecules through chemical bonds.

-Molecules in turn assemble into complex structures like cells, which are the basic units of life.
+Molecules, in turn, assemble into complex structures such as cells – the basic units of life.

-Within cells, intricate processes take place to carry out the functions necessary for living beings.
+Within cells, intricate processes take place to carry out the functions necessary for life.

-In the case of humans, billions of cells, each with specific roles and functions, come together to form tissues, organs and ultimately an entire organism.
+In the case of humans, trillions of cells, each with specific roles and functions, come together to form tissues, organs, and ultimately an entire organism.

-The discovery of the atom was undoubtedly one of the greatest achievements in the history of mankind.
+The discovery of the atom was undoubtedly one of the greatest achievements in human history.

-Thanks to this discovery, we are nowadays able to diagnose diseases, generate energy and develop new materials for various applications.
+Thanks to this discovery, we can now diagnose diseases, generate energy and develop new materials for various applications.

 However, we now know that atoms are not the fundamental building blocks of matter.